WindowsAzure-TrainingKit-RU/Demo-Windows8AndMobileServices/Demo.md

 	var ch = await PushNotificationChannelManager.CreatePushNotificationChannelForApplicationAsync();
 	await MobileService.GetTable<Channel>().InsertAsync(new Channel() { Uri = ch.Uri });
 	````

+	> **Note:** You can install and use the code snippet _wamschannelrequest_ located in /Source/ClientSnippets to perform this task

 Now that we have the client wired up to request a channel and write it to our Mobile Service we now need to add a Channel table to our Mobile Service and add a server side script to send push notifications.